stonepros/stone/doc/mgr/nfs.rst

 .. note:: The ingress implementation is not yet complete.
 Enabling
-	  ingress will deploy multiple ganesha instances and balance load across them, but a host failure will not immediately cause cephadm to deploy a replacement daemon before the NFS grace period expires.
+	  ingress will deploy multiple ganesha instances and balance load across them, but a host failure will not immediately cause stoneadm to deploy a replacement daemon before the NFS grace period expires.
 This high-availability functionality
 	  is expected to be completed by the Quincy release (March 2022).